billkarsh/SpikeGLX/Markdown/UserManual.md

 * *Hide/Show Graphs*:
 Toggle visibility of the Graphs window.

+* *Audio Settings...*:
+Listen to spiking on any channel(s) (up to two channels at a time).

+* *More Traces*:
+Open a second Graphs window.

 * *Run Metrics*:
 Open a window of extended performance and stability metrics.

-* *More Traces*:
-Open a second Graphs window.

 ### Status Bar